gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 docker exec -ti postgresql psql -d postgres -U postgres
 ```

-Create a database and the table for the airport data using a different name  `pg_airports_t` to distinguish it to the one in Minio.
+Create a database and the table for the airport data using a different name  `pg_airports_t` to distinguish it to the one in hive.

 ```sql
 CREATE SCHEMA flight_data;